robric/wiki-contrail-controller/Contrail-Qos-Extension-for-Neutron.md

    attach the Contrail QosConfig object to the corresponding VMI or VN.

 ## 3.5  User workflow impact ##
-First, create a QoS policy and its bandwidth limit rule:
+First, create a QoS policy and its DSCP marking rule:

-		neutron qos-policy-create bw-limiter
+		neutron qos-policy-create mark-dscp

 		Created a new policy:
 		+-------------+--------------------------------------+